What is HDTV (High Definition Television)?

 HDTV Features and Usage in Some Countries

-Television images are up to 5 times sharper than standard television, comparing its higher resolution with PAL, and the 1920×1080 resolution is typically in interlaced mode to reduce bandwidth.
+Television images can be up to five times sharper than standard TV.
+For example, the 1920×1080 resolution typically uses interlaced mode.

-Conventionally, 1080i50 is used in areas where the PAL standard is used at 50 Hz, and progressive monitoring formats at 60 frames per second are also used.
+In regions using the PAL standard, 1080i50 operates at 50 Hz.
+Additionally, progressive formats at 60 frames per second are standard.

 HDTV Old Systems